jm-begon/clustertools/README.md

  * numpy >= 1.11.1

-You may use `pip install -r requirements.txt` to install all requirements.
+You may use `pip install -r requirements.txt` to install all requirements except [clusterlib](https://github.com/arjoly/clusterlib) (the pip version is not up to date).

 As for the app suite (`ct_count`, `ct_display`, `ct_remote`, `ct_sync`) they
 rely on `ssh` and `rsync` programs.
 These are optional components and the